canjs/canjs/construct/construct.md

 can.Construct can be used with these two plugins:

-[can.Control::super]: Adds access to the prototype by adding `this._super` to overwritten methods
+[can.Construct.super]: Adds access to the prototype by adding `this._super` to overwritten methods

-[can.Control::proxy]: Is a flexible way to create callbacks from a Construct instance
+[can.Construct.proxy]: Is a flexible way to create callbacks from constructor functions